 In fact, privately employed home care employees can earn 20% more than they would through an agency.
 A family will spend 20% less than they would through an agency, even after accounting for employer payroll taxes, insurance and administrative expenses.
 These higher senior home care wages often result in lower caregiver turnover, especially important to seniors in light of the highly personal nature of the services provided.

 Each family needs to assess its individual needs to determine if private or agency hiring is the best option.
+Sometimes a blended option works best – a full time weekly private hire caregiver and agency personnel on weekends for example.
 Agencies can often transition a replacement from their inventory of capable workers if planned or unexpected caregiver absences occur.
 Depending upon the nature of care needed, these decisions will eventually become clear.

 Collecting a formal job application helps you greatly in the interview and reference checking process.
 The application should absolutely include references with contact information.
 Do not rely on letters of recommendation alone.